Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Discussion

 \subsection{Astrophysical implications}

+With a limited numerical resolution, the inertial range of turbulence and thus the energy range of accelerated particles studied in this work are limited.
+Further numerical tests and studies with higher-resolution PIC simulations, and their comparisons with relativistic MHD simulations, are necessary and useful for astrophysical applications.

-Mirror acceleration results in an anisotropic pitch angle distribution of energetic particles.
-The anisotropic distribution of accelerated electrons can affect the spectral shape of their synchrotron radiation \citep[e.g.,][]{Yang:2018zrd, Comisso:2021isw, Comisso:2024iyx}.
-The observed features of synchrotron spectra can be used to diagnose and test the mirror acceleration in high-energy astrophysical sources.
+The mirror acceleration results in a more anisotropic pitch angle distribution of more energetic particles.
+This is consistent with the recent observational finding on a higher polarization degree at a higher frequency, based on radio to X-ray polarization measurements of blazars \citep[e.g.,][]{2022Natur.611..677L, MAGIC:2024tyq}.
+Moreover, the anisotropic distribution of accelerated electrons can affect their synchrotron spectral shape \citep[e.g.,][]{Yang:2018zrd, Comisso:2021isw, Comisso:2024iyx}.
+These observational features can be used to diagnose and test the mirror acceleration in high-energy astrophysical sources.

-The theory of mirror acceleration also applies to protons.
+The mirror acceleration also applies to protons.
 Its numerical testing with PIC simulations in an electron-proton plasma will be carried out in our future work.
-Further studies on the efficiency of mirror acceleration in energizing protons have important implications for explaining observations of (ultra) high-energy cosmic neutrinos \citep{Das:2025vqd}.
+Further studies on the efficiency of mirror acceleration in energizing protons will have important implications for explaining observations of (ultra) high-energy cosmic neutrinos \citep{Das:2025vqd}.